aGrUM 3.1.1

 template<typename T1, typename T2>

-INLINE BijectionImplementation (const BijectionImplementation< T1, T2, true > &toCopy)
+BijectionImplementation (const BijectionImplementation< T1, T2, true > &toCopy)

 template<typename T1, typename T2>

-INLINE BijectionImplementation (BijectionImplementation< T1, T2, true > &&toCopy) noexcept
+BijectionImplementation (BijectionImplementation< T1, T2, true > &&toCopy) noexcept

 Constructors/destructors